HodaSalah550/ML-Basic-Classifiers/README.md

 # Bayes Classifier
-## For the NormalDistributed Classes
+## For the Normally Distributed Classes
 ##Two types: 1.
 Univariate 2.
 Multivariate
 ### 1. Univariate: for single feature vector
 ### 2. Multivariate: for more than one feature vector